create3000/x_ite/docs/_posts/components/Interpolation/ScalarInterpolator.md

 ScalarInterpolator generates piecewise-linear SFFloat values.
 Authors can ROUTE value_changed output events to other SFFloat fields.

-The ScalarInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available from X3D version 2.0 or later.
+The ScalarInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available from X3D version 2.0 or higher.

 ## Hierarchy